“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 - Train smarter.
 You’re not going to be able to keep lifting super heavy as you get older.
 Unless you’ve taken every step possible to keep your muscles, tendons and joints in pristine condition, and your posture perfect, you’re going to be more susceptible to injury.
 There are plenty of ways to stimulate your muscles intensely without needing to go super heavy.

 Maintain your body in good working order

 You can’t start looking after your body soon enough.
 If you’re reading this and you’re still young, then start maintaining now.
-If you’re older then become aware of your current limitations and either correct them or learn to work round them.
+If you’re older, become aware of your current limitations and either correct them or learn to work around them.

-Weight training exerts large forces on muscle fibres, tendons and through joints.
-As you get older the quality of your muscles declines – you get more adhesions and trigger points, tendons become stiffer, joints become misaligned and you get wear and tear.
-But there are activities that can help keep you in decent enough working order to hugely reduce the risk of injury.
+Weight training exerts large forces on muscle fibres, tendons and joints.
+As you get older, your muscles’ quality declines – you get more adhesions and trigger points, tendons become stiffer, joints become misaligned, and you get wear and tear.
+But some activities can help keep you in decent enough working order to reduce the risk of injury hugely.

 Here are some of the things you should be doing:

 - Be posture aware.
 Understand what position your bones and joints should be in and notice when you deviate from that ideal position.
 Takes steps to improve your posture and movement.
 Strengthen weak muscles and lengthen tight muscles.
 When you move your joints, be aware of when they move out of alignment and correct it.

 - Be pain aware.
 Watch out for niggles, work around them and then get them fixed.
 Is that pain just muscle burn, or is it more sinister?
 Never work through pain by grinning and bearing it.
 Just stop and find another way to work the target muscle.